Azure/deploy/examples/DEPLOYMENT.md

     parameters-file: ./main.bicepparam
 ```

 This snippet demonstrates the default usage of the `azure/deploy@v1` action for creating an Azure deployment at the resource group level.
 It initiates a deployment named "Development" in the `westus2` region, targeting a specific resource group called "example."
 The deployment uses `main.bicep` as the template file, and the parameters are provided as a JSON object, specifying the resource name as "Development" and tagging it with the environment label "development."
-The configuration also targets a specific Azure subscription with the provided subscription ID.
+The configuration also targets a specific Azure resource group.

 ```yaml
 - name: Deployment